GKuabara/files-organization/README.md

 ## Code Modularization

-We have distributed our functionality into eight C-files.
+We have distributed our functionality into ten C-files.
 The file **operations.c** contains the main functions of each functionality of our program, in other words, it contains the "macro" of our program.
+The file **aux.c** contains the auxiliary functions for the main functions of each feature present in operations.c.
 In the **vehicle.c** file, we have the functions related only to the structure of the vehicle files.
 In the **line.c**, we have the functions related only to the structure of the line files.
 So in **global.c**, we have the functions that can be used by both the vehicle files and the line files.
 These are mainly functions that handle common parts of both file structures such as the logical removal and record size identifiers at the beginning of each data record.
 In addition, **stream.c** mainly handles string splitting and reading data from the terminal.
 The **file_handler.c** file takes care of file handling.
 The file **funcao_fornecida.c** has three functions provided by the discipline instructors.
 The first is used to check that the binary file has been written correctly, the second is used to read a quoted input in the terminal and the third to convert a key from string format to number format.
-Finally, the file **btree.c** contains the functions related to that data structure.
+The file **btree.c** contains the functions related to that data structure.
+Finally, the **fieldcmp.c** file contains the comparison functions that are used for sorting the records using qsort.

 ## Functionalities